 Requirements for Completion

-You must attend 100% of this training and satisfactorily complete all the competency based assessment tasks.
+You must attend 100% of this training and satisfactorily complete all the competency-based assessment tasks.

 Certification and Course Validity

 After you successfully complete the first aid training and assessment activities, you will be issued a Nationally Accredited Statement of Attainment.
-The certification is valid for three (3) years from date of issue.
+The certification is valid for three (3) years from the date of issue.

 The Australian Resuscitation Council (ARC) and workplaces codes of practice recommend CPR/LVR refresher training should be undertaken yearly and First Aid every 3 years.
 LVR/CPR refresher training should be undertaken every year as per the Electrical Safety Regulation 2014 QLD.

-Our comprehensive student management system will send you a reminder message a about 1 month before your certificate is due to be renewed.
+Our comprehensive student management system will send you a reminder message about 1 month before your certificate is due to be renewed.

 Unique Student Identifier Number (USI)